mpavlov/asiaq/README.md

 VPC.
 Static ips are preferred if you want to whitelist your outgoing IPs in other systems.

-To set up dynamic outbound IPs and allow all subnets to make use of NAT convigure network as follows:
+To set up dynamic outbound IPs and allow all subnets to make use of NAT configure network as follows:

     tunnel_igw_routes=0.0.0.0/0
     tunnel_nat_gateways=auto
     nat_gateway_routes=intranet/tunnel dmz/tunnel maintenance/tunnel

-To set up static outboud IPs you must be sure to specify as many IPs as there are Availability Zones (at time of writing there are three).
+To set up static outbound IPs you must be sure to specify as many IPs as there are Availability Zones (at time of writing there are three).
 Configuration below only allows one metanetwork (intranet) to make use of the NAT: